 Although that sounds very strict, that’s probably the reason why one of the main German stereotypes is their efficiency.
 Deadlines are stuck to, they work hard and are reliable.
 When you do business with a German you can rely on their word and their dedication to customer service is second to none.
 Their high productivity can explain their high levels of economic growth and great job and internship opportunities across the country.

 Germans love beer

 First of all: Yes, the stereotype that Germans love beer is absolutely true.
 It is a part of their culture and most Germans enjoy a beer almost every day.
 It is a tradition at each BBQ, after work or when meeting up with friends.
 Of course, it’s a staple at the Oktoberfest and similar festivals, too.
-Moreover you can find a “Biergarten” (eng.”beer garden”) in almost every street.
-This is an comfortable outdoor area in which beer and local food is served on typical tables and benches, which the Germans call “Biertisch” (beer table) and “Bierbank” (beer bank).
+Moreover you can find a “Biergarten” (‘beer garden’) in almost every street.
+This is a comfortable outdoors area in which beer and local food is served on typical tables and benches, which the Germans call “Biertisch” (beer table) and “Bierbank” (beer bank).

 Besides that, nearly every German is able to open a beer without a bottle opener.
 A considerable feat for many a beer drinker.